Arifmaulanaazis/Arifmaulanaazis/README.md

-# Selamat datang di Profil Saya! 👋
+# Welcome to My Profile! 👋

-Salam!
-Saya Arif Maulana Azis, seorang pengembang perangkat lunak dengan fokus utama pada pengembangan aplikasi desktop dan kecerdasan buatan (AI).
-Saya percaya bahwa teknologi dapat mengubah dunia, dan saya bersemangat untuk berkontribusi dalam menciptakan solusi inovatif yang memecahkan masalah dunia nyata.
+Hellow World!
+I'm Arif Maulana Azis, a software developer primarily focused on desktop application development and artificial intelligence (AI).
+I believe technology has the power to change the world, and I'm passionate about contributing to creating innovative solutions that tackle real-world problems.

-## Tentang Saya
+## About Me

-🚀 Saya adalah seorang ahli dalam pengembangan menggunakan Python, serta memiliki pengalaman dalam pengembangan situs web dengan React JS, Next JS, dan Tailwind CSS.
+🚀 I'm an expert in development using Python, with experience in web development using React JS, Next JS, and Tailwind CSS.

-### Keterampilan
+### Skills

 - Python
   ![Python](https://progress-bar.dev/100/?title=Expert)